VerifyVault/VerifyVault/FAQ.md

 ### Will VerifyVault be available for MacOS?
 Yes, the plan is to release VerifyVault for MacOS eventually.

+### Which file is the main file?
+The file named "frontend" is the main file.

 ### How does VerifyVault handle software updates?
 VerifyVault is currently in Beta, to get the latest update be sure to follow VerifyVault's official pages.